Landlord insurance SA

 - Contents insurance.
 Contents cover protects any of your household possessions and any other property you have on site against the same risks as home insurance.
 Additional options are usually available for communal items like pool equipment or outdoor furniture.

-Is landlord insurance compulsory in South Australia?
+Is landlord insurance compulsory in SA?

-Who offers landlord insurance in South Australia?
+Who offers landlord insurance in SA?

 Australian home insurance providers usually aren't state-specific, which means homeowners in South Australia can access cover from an extensive range of trusted insurance brands, including: